skolom/skolom/README.md

-- 👋 Hi, I’m @skolom
+- 👋 Hi, I’m Rabbi
-- 👀 I’m interested in web development and card payment system
+- 👀 I’m a fullstack developer.
-- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on any web development realated project
+- 💞️ I’m available to collaborate on any web development realated project
 - 📫 How to reach me rabbisarpong66@gamil.com

 <!---